Skip to content

 -MetaverseAttributeName <string> -ComparisonType <string>

-[-StringValue <string>] [-IntValue <int>] [-DateTimeValue <datetime>]
+[-StringValue <string>] [-IntValue <int>] [-LongValue <long>] [-DecimalValue <decimal>] [-DateTimeValue <datetime>]

-[-BoolValue <bool>] [-GuidValue <guid>] [-PassThru]
+[-BoolValue <bool>] [-GuidValue <guid>] [-CaseSensitive <bool>]

-# By connected system attribute ID
+# By Connected System attribute ID

 New-JIMScopingCriterion -SyncRuleId <int> -GroupId <int>